Deceptive Mortgage Advertisements: What They Say, What They Leave Out, and What They Cost You

 - You are eligible to take part in an exclusive interest rate reduction program.
 This financial institution has been licensed to negotiate your existing adjustable mortgage to a new fixed rate mortgage.
 You must contact us immediately regarding this notice.

-Ads like these containing so-called "teaser" short-term rates or payments like these don't often disclose that a rate or payment is for a very short introductory period.
+Ads like these containing so-called "teaser" short-term rates or payments don't often disclose that a rate or payment is for a very short introductory period.
 If you don't nail down the details in advance about your rates and payments for every month of the life of your loan, expect payment shock when the rate and payment increase dramatically.

 Appearances can be deceiving: mailers that have information about your mortgage and your lender may not be from your lender at all, but rather from another company that wants your business.
 Companies can legally get your information from public records.
 Before you respond to any offer, review it carefully to make sure you know who you're dealing with.